sc0ttruss/Testkitchenscripts/README.md

 Intial install of basic scripts to get basic toolchain

-Configuration of basic scripts to tie them together as a "toolchain envorinment" using chef-metal/kitchen-metal
+Configuration of basic scripts to tie them together as a "toolchain environment" using chef-metal/kitchen-metal

 Build of multiple environments using the above "toolchain environment"